Convert Markdown to HTML using Jinja2 templates

 • template_dirs: Extra Jinja2 template directories to add (base_dir is automatically added when specified).

 • preprocess: Path of python file to use to pre-process meta-data.
-Call the init function in this file passing the metadata as the only argument.
+Call the init function in this file passing the metadata and the filename as arguments.
 The function should modify this (in place) as needed.
 Useful to cleanup the YAML data in Python when Jinja templating features aren’t sufficient.

 • Only processed if -P is used.

 • protect_files / protect_dirs: List of glob patterns of destination files / directories to protect from deletion.
 When -d is used, all HTML files in the destination directory that do not correspond to source markdown files are deleted. protect_files / protect_dirs can be used to protect some of these files from deletion.
-(Values are appended to existing values; to clear the list use !!reset as the first entry.)
+(To append to existing values use +protect_files / +protect_dirs.)

 • sources: List of source files / directories to convert to HTML / recurse into.
 (Ignored if files are present on command line.)